 Presented here is a set of clear and logical terms and conditions arrived at based on experience.
 I hope that by having these guidelines here in glorious black and white (or in black and green if you happen to find yourself using one of those prehistoric early-80’s PCs to view this page, in which case you’re very unlikely to require my services) I can provide you, the potential client with a clearer understanding and expectation of what to expect from working with me to deliver the art-assets you require.

-Please note that in engaging my services, it is understood that you have read and agreed to these conditions.
+Please note that in engaging my services, it is understood that you have read and are willing to abide by these terms and conditions.

 If you have any questions or if you’re looking for a freelancer with the ability and experience to bring your ideas to life, don’t hesitate to drop me a line!